AI Summary

 - Credit volume (the slider): The Pro plan has no single price.
 A slider on the pricing page sets your monthly credit allocation, and the price scales with it: $37/mo for 20k credits, $194/mo for 105k, $603/mo for 330k, $1,150/mo for 625k, up to $1,840/mo for 1M credits.
 Above 1M credits the slider switches to “Contact sales” (Enterprise).

 - Credit consumption (the meter): Within an allocation, workflows cost 1 base credit plus per-node costs (most native nodes are free), and agents cost variable token-based AI-model credits plus tool and workflow credits.
-Run out and overage kicks in at $0.007 per credit, capped at 2× your allocation.
+Run out and, as of the March 2026 repackaging, plans default to unlimited overage (Enterprise can configure a custom overage cap), so spend continues past the allocation rather than hard-stopping.

 What makes this different: Gumloop charges nothing for seats — unlimited users are included on every paid plan — so unlike per-seat automation tools, the whole bill is a hybrid function of credit volume bought plus overage consumed, not headcount.